mingxiangchan/dell-slides/PITCHME.md

 ### API Discussion

-- Frontend: I need this data
+- What endpoints?
-- Backend: I will send in *this* format
+- What JSON format?

-- Frontend: I need to send this data
+- Send what data?
-- Backend: Please send in *this* format
+- Receive what data?

 ---